AnguloJM/Kepler/README.md

 ## Project Name

-Music-S
+Kepler

 ## Project Description

 Informative library that can retrieve a wide range of data based on user input.
-Data can include books, movies, podcasts, music, videos, audiobooks, and TV shows.
+Data can include books, movies, podcasts, music, videos, music videos, audiobooks, and TV shows.

 ## API and Data Sample